human-conditions/yodrew.github.io-original/_pages/introduction.md

 ##### terminology

 hygiene
-: 1&#46; caring for health by respecting life's self-preserving nature and providing its normal conditions.
+: 1 - the science of health, a branch of biology
-2&#46; the biological science of health
+2 - caring for health by respecting life's self-preserving nature and providing its normal conditions.
-3&#46; hygienism; Natural Hygiene
+3 - hygienism; Natural Hygiene

 Natural Hygiene
 : the two-century-old school of health that exemplifies and champions hygiene